BYU-ITC-210/BYU-ITC-210.github.io/HW4-HTTP.md

 Browse to [https://itc.byu.edu](https://itc.byu.edu) and select the request for the page itself.
 Look in the `general` section of the report.

 * The page may be in your cache if you've visited the site recently.
 To be sure to view the full HTTP transaction, click the clear button next to the record button (to clear your capture) and then refresh the page.
 * The page request (for the HTML) should be the first one in the list.
 Its name should be "itc.byu.edu".
-Click on that one to view the detail.
+Click on that name to view the detail.
+Then click on the `headers` tab to the right to view the request and response details.

 <p>
 <div class="question">What URL was requested?</div>
 <div class="question">Which request method (HTTP verb) was used?</div>
-<div class="question">What is the IP address of the server?</div>
+<div class="question">What is the IP address of the server?
+(Remote address.)</div>
 <div class="question">Which port on the server was accessed?</div>
 <div class="question">Is the port the one you would expect it to be?
 Why?</div>
 </p>